Blog

 What is Data Accuracy, Why it Matters and How Companies Can Ensure They Have Accurate Data.

 Inaccurate data has real-world implications across industries.
 In law enforcement, inaccurate data could mean booking the wrong person for a crime.
 In healthcare, it could mean making a fatal mistake in patient care.
-In retail, it could mean making costly mistakes in business expansions.
-In finance, it could mean violating sanctions rules and lists.
+Within the retail industry, it could mean making costly mistakes in business expansions.
+In finance, the lack of data accuracy could mean violating sanctions rules and lists.

-Data accuracy is no longer “just” a component of data quality.
+Data accuracy is no longer “just” a component of data quality frameworks.
 It is quite literally the most important characteristic that makes data usable and purposeful.

 In this detailed guide, I’ll be covering everything you need to know about: